 Saying Goodbye to the Bulky Burden of Fuel Storage

 Diesel-fueled generators, a common solution used in many different commercial and industrial applications, come with a bulky burden: fuel storage.
-Unlike diesel counterparts, natural gas generators do not require on-site fuel storage, as the fuel line is connected to the natural gas utility grid.
+On the other hand, natural gas emergency standby generators do not require on-site fuel storage, as the fuel line is connected to the natural gas utility grid.
 This always-on connection to the fuel source eliminates the fuel storage dilemma.
 It also adds a layer of reliability, given the natural gas infrastructure and its supply system is so seldom interrupted.
 Generac is one of the top natural gas generator manufacturers.

 When it comes to diesel generator units, the fuel burden begins with the diesel generator fuel tank — or tanks — and their associated purchase and installation costs.
 Many diesel generators sit atop a base tank, storing enough fuel to run the generator at full load for 24-72 hours.
 For larger generators, this can amount to thousands of gallons of fuel.
 There are a number of decisions that need to be made when considering the generator’s fuel supply system — most notably the space or square footage available for this fuel storage.
 Not all facilities have the luxury of extra space for large diesel tank placements, so creative options must be sought.
-Other factors, like local building codes and environmental issues specific to diesel fuel storage and spill mitigation, should also be examined.
+Other factors, such as local building codes and environmental issues specific to diesel fuel storage and spill mitigation, should also be examined.

 Additionally, on-site diesel fuel storage entails recurring costs not associated with a gaseous-fueled solution.
-(There is no such thing as natural gas fuel storage.)
 On-site fuel storage requires that a facility manager keep the storage tank(s) full and schedule diesel fuel deliveries.
-During more extreme or dire times of need, like during prolonged outages, securing emergency diesel fuel deliveries can become an added liability.
+During more extreme or dire times of need, such as during prolonged outages, securing emergency diesel fuel deliveries can become an added liability.
 As natural gas is utility-supplied, it is always available — no fuel deliveries are needed.
-For this reason, many choose a natural gas solution.
+For this reason, many choose a natural gas solution generator or genset solution.